 While India is signatory of United Nations Convention on International Settlement Agreements Resulting from Mediation (New York, 2018) (the “Singapore Convention on Mediation”), but has not ratified it yet.
 Department of Legal Affairs of the Ministry of Law and Justice has recently placed on its website the Draft Mediation Bill 2021 for public comments.

 The said Bill of 2021 proposes to ratify the Singapore Convention on Mediation and mandates pre-litigation mediation in civil and commercial litigation.
+Mediation is a voluntary process and the draft Bill requires that parties make a good faith attempt to settle their dispute amicably.
+Mediator explains the mediation process in a substantive session.
 However, for urgent interim reliefs parties may approach courts without first attempting mediation.
 It also provides for community mediation.
 It proposes to exclude limitation period for time taken in mediation and also recognises confidentiality, settlement agreement and its enforceability as of decree of court.
 It proposes to create the Council of Mediation with which Mediator, Mediation Institution and Mediation Service Provider needs to register.
 The Council will frame regulations for them including for qualification, experience and accreditation requirement of mediator.
 It proposes to recognise foreign mediators and settlement agreement reached outside India.

 The mediator is understood to be a catalyst (as an agent in chemistry) or a facilitator (being a neutral person) to arrive at mutually agreeable settlement by and between disputing parties.
 He is someone in whom confidence is posed in by parties as an independent, neutral person with skill to facilitate an attempt of parties to settle their disputes outside the arbitration and litigation process.